BrandoWilhan/BrandoWilhan/README.md

 - Hey, Mugen, @BrandoWilhan here
-- Interested in robotics, coding, hardware, so much curiosity about science and astronomy, sometimes do skateboarding :telescope:
+- Interested in robotics, coding and hardware,
+- so much curiosity about science and astronomy, sometimes do skateboarding :telescope:
-- Currently learning Assembly MIPS and some python skills =]
+- Currently learning fastAPI and PostgreeSQL =]
 - Looking to collaborate on any project who have C++ or Python
 - Find me at brandowilhan@gmail.com or @mugen_n